(CNN) -- Here's an in-depth look at the life of Donald Rumsfeld, former U.S. Secretary of Defense

 February 18, 2011 - The federal case against Rumsfeld and others for unlawful detainment, filed by Jose Padilla, is dismissed (District Court of South Carolina, 07cv00410).

-January 23, 2012 - The 4th U.S. Circuit Court of Appeals upholds the district court's February 2011 dismissal of Rumsfeld v.
-Padilla.
+January 23, 2012 - The 4th U.S. Circuit Court of Appeals upholds the district court's February 2011 dismissal of Padilla v.
+Rumsfeld.

 September 17, 2012 - The November 2008 federal case against Rumsfeld and others (Doe v Rumsfeld, 08-cv-01902) is dismissed.

-June 10, 2013 - The U.S. Supreme Court declines to hear the case brought against Rumsfeld November 2008 by two American contractors and partially upheld by the 7th Circuit Court of Appeals.
+June 10, 2013 - The U.S. Supreme Court declines to hear the case brought against Rumsfeld by two American contractors, leaving in place the 2012 federal appeals court ruling.